Polk State College has served the higher education needs of Polk County for more than 50 years.

 The Annual Security Report is available at polk.edu on the Safety and Security page.
 A hard copy of the Annual Security Report is available from the Safety/Security Department on the Winter Haven and Lakeland campuses.
 Copies may also be mailed upon request.

 With security and safety in mind, all Polk State College employees are fingerprinted and are subject to a criminal background check.
-Employees who are found to pose a significant security are terminated.
+Employees who are found to pose a significant security risk are terminated.

 The parking restrictions are as follows: